akeil/mqtt-influxdb/README.md

 | `{{.Part 1}} `            | foo/bar/baz | "bar"     |
 | `{{.Part 1}}-{{.Part 0}}` | foo/bar/baz | "bar-foo" |

 ## Conversions
 By default, the MQTT message is treated as a string value.

-When submitting to InfluxDB, values are also submitted as strings, but InfluxDB will determine the datatype based on the format of the value.
+When submitting to InfluxDB, values are also submitted as strings, but InfluxDB will determine the data type based on the format of the value.
-Moreover, the datatype for an influx measurement is decided by the first value that is submitted.
-This can cause problems when values should be *floats* and (only) the first value is submitted as "1" (instead of "1.0").
+Moreover, the data type for an influx measurement is decided by the first value that is submitted.
+This can cause problems when values should be *floats* and (only) the first value is submitted as "1" instead of "1.0".

 ### Float
 Values are converted to floating point numbers and rounded to the given